 There is also a Community of Prayer who have prayers from the prayer guide sent to them by email on a daily basis.
 To join the Community of Prayer contact Jo Rathbone (email@example.com)

 The Lectionaryprovides green pointers for preachers i.e. Ecological Notes on the Common Worship Lectionary (Principal Service Readings) by Keith Innes.
 More of Keith’s writings can be found at www.ringmerchurch.org.uk/keith2.
 The lectionary is linked to the Vanderbilt Divinity Library to enable easy reading of the bible passages for the relevant Sunday.

-Christian Ecology Link has amassed over the years a wealth of Worship Materials which are freely available for download.
+Green Christian has amassed over the years a wealth of Worship Materials which are freely available for download.
 They have been organised so it is easy to browse by prayers, sermons, hymns, plays and liturgies.